-College of Business Graduates are prepared to enter their selected field or progress in their chosen career fields because of the foundational, theoretical, and practical knowledge that they gain while completing their coursework.
-Team leaders are prepared to become supervisors, supervisors are prepared to become managers, and everyone is prepared to be a more effective steward of the organizations time and resources.
-Students who wish to pursue further education are also allowed, in their final year of Bachelor’s study, to fulfill elective space by taking classes in The Graduate School.
-As long as the students meet the required criteria, this opportunity affords students the chance to take four Masters’ level classes which equates to the ability to complete one third of their Master’s Degree while still an undergraduate.
+College of Business graduates are prepared to enter their selected field or progress in their chosen career field because of the foundational, theoretical, and practical knowledge that they have gained while completing their coursework.
+Team leaders are prepared to become supervisors.
+Supervisors are prepared to become managers.
+And, everyone is prepared to be a more effective steward of the organization’s time and resources.
+In their final year of Bachelor's studies, students who wish to pursue further education are also allowed to fulfill elective space by taking classes in the Graduate School.
+If a student meets the required criteria, this opportunity affords him/her the chance to take four Master's-level classes that equate to 1/3 of their Master's Degree, while still an undergraduate.

-Dr. Heather Merrifield earned Degrees in Speech Communication from Southwestern Illinois College, two Bachelor’s Degrees in Business Administration with a concentration in Management and Marketing, a Master of Business Administration, and Master of Science in Conflict Management all from Sullivan University.
+Dr. Heather Merrifield earned degrees in Speech Communication from Southwestern Illinois College, two Bachelor's Degrees in Business Administration with a concentration in Management and Marketing, a Master of Business Administration, and Master of Science in Conflict Management all from Sullivan University.
 She completed her Doctor of Leadership Education at Spalding University.
-Dr. Merrifield is also a Humana Certified Six Sigma Green Belt, the Faculty Advisor for Sigma Beta Delta, a member of the MBA Research Post-Secondary Advisory Network, and the KY Department of Education Business and Education Advisory Taskforce.
+Dr. Merrifield is also a Humana Certified Six Sigma Green Belt, the faculty advisor for Sigma Beta Delta, a member of the MBA Research Post-Secondary Advisory Network, and the KY Department of Education Business and Education Advisory Taskforce.
 She has also consulted for Louisville City FC.
-She first came to Sullivan as adjunct faculty in 2007, she moved to full time faculty as a Department Chair in The Graduate School with oversight over the Master of Science in Conflict Management, the Master of Science in Management, and the Master of Public Administration programs.
+She first came to Sullivan as adjunct faculty in 2007 then transitioned to full-time faculty as a department chair in the Graduate School with oversight over the Master of Science in Conflict Management, the Master of Science in Management, and the Master of Public Administration programs.
 She has been the Dean of the College of Business since 2018.
-Her focus is on ensuring that the education that students receive is aligned with industry needs to so that students become their best selves and have a strong foundation for their futures.
+Her focus is ensuring that students' education aligns with industry needs, so they become their best selves and build strong foundations for their futures.

 Heather Merrifield, Ed.D.